redhat-actions/buildah-build/README.md

   <tr>
     <td>entrypoint</td>
     <td>No</td>
     <td>The entry point to set for the container.
-Can split arguments across multiple lines if desired.
+This is a multiline input; split arguments across lines.
+      <pre>entrypoint: |
+  java
+  -jar
-      <pre>entrypoint: java -jar spring-petclinic-2.3.0.BUILD-SNAPSHOT.jar</pre>
+  spring-petclinic-2.3.0.BUILD-SNAPSHOT.jar</pre>
     </td>
   </tr>